biagang/bread/README.md

 ### Prerequisites

 bread is cross-platofrm, coded in Rust; you need to have a valid [Rust](https://rustup.rs/) installation.
-Nightly version would be required for running benchmarks.
+Nightly version would be required for running benchmarks (feature "benchmark").

 ### Build from sources